 Here are a few statistics on forex that you might find interesting:

-EUR/USD is the most traded pair at 22.7% of total volume – This is followed by USD/JPY at 13.5% and then GBP/USD at 9.5%.
+EUR/USD is the most traded pair, accounting for 22.7% of the total forex trading volume – This is followed by USD/JPY with 13.5% and then GBP/USD with 9.5%.

-Here are the top 20 most traded currencies on one side of a forex trade
+Here are the top 20 most traded currencies on one side of a forex trade:

 Currency | Code | Daily Volume | Proportion |